 |Source: Kaiser Family Foundation, Health Insurance Coverage of the Total Population|

-Eight percent of SD residents are uninsured, less than the national average.
+Nine percent of SD residents are uninsured, equaling the national average.
 That’s good news for policyholders.
 A higher rate of uninsured people raises premiums for insured people.

 SD residents spend an average of $8,933 per year on health care expenditures, more than the national average.
 What determines your prices in South Dakota State?
 Prices vary person to person, but depend primarily on these factors: